J0EYjoey/sta314_f24/docs/index.md

 - Homework 3 solution is available below.
 - The last tutorial will be on Dec 4th.
 - Homework 4 will be due on Nov 29th, 11:59pm.
 - Midterm will be Oct 25th.
-We will have makeup classes on Oct 23rd.
+We will have makeup classes on Oct 23rd. -->
-- Homework 1 will be released at 11:59pm on Septmeber 20th via Crowdmark. -->
+- The first tutorial starts on September 9th, Monday.
+We also have lectures on Sep 9th.
 - The first lecture starts on September 4th, Wednesday.

 ---